carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

       - **On a Schedule** with Amazon EventBridge (CloudWatch Events).

 - Lambda limitations:
-  - Execution time can’t exceed 15 min (900 seconds)
+  - Execution time **can’t exceed 15 min** (900 seconds)
-  - Min required memory is 128MB and can go till 10GB with 1-MB increment
+  - Min required memory is 128MB and can go **till 10GB** with 1-MB increment
-  - `/temp` directory size to download file can’t exceed 512 MB
+  - `/temp` directory size to download file **can’t exceed 512 MB**
-  - Max environment variables size can be 4KB
+  - **Max environment variables size can be 4KB**
-  - Compressed `.zip` and uncompressed code can’t exceed 50MB and 250MB respectively
+  - Compressed `.zip` and uncompressed code can’t exceed **50MB and 250MB respectively**

 - Uses Case: A a new service that will use an Amazon API Gateway API on the frontend is being designed.
 The service will need to persist data in a backend database using key-value requests.
 Which combination of AWS services would meet the most cost efective and scalable solution?
   - Amazon RDS or Dynamo DB => DynamoDB is built for key-value data storage requirements (No-SQL).
 Moreover, it is serverless and easily scalable.
-  - For EC2, AWS fargate, Lambda => Lambda can perform the computation and store the data in an Amazon DynamoDB table.
+  - For EC2, AWS fargate, Lambda => Lambda can perform the computation and store the data in an Amazon DynamoDB table (as long as it does not go over its limitations).
 Lambda can scale concurrent executions to meet demand easily.

 ## Containers